HassanIyan/HassanIyan/README.md

 ### 🧠 About Me

-I’m a passionate full-stack developer based in **Malé, Maldives**, specializing in crafting **modern, scalable web and mobile applications**.
-With expertise across **Next.js**, and **React Native**, I focus on creating solutions that are efficient, maintainable and impactful.
-I enjoy exploring **automation, AI integrations**, and **cutting-edge tools** that simplify complex workflows and improve system performance.
+I’m a developer based in Malé, Maldives, focused on building efficient and maintainable applications.
+My work primarily revolves around the React ecosystem and backend architecture, with an ongoing focus on automation, system performance, and clean UI.

 ---